-- (i) Interest on Hermes Covered Fixed Facility is charged at a fixed rate of 3.60% per annum, including margin. - (ii) Interest on the remaining facilities is charged at a floating rate of US LIBOR plus applicable margin.
+- (i) Interest on Hermes Covered Fixed Facility is charged at a fixed rate of 3.60% per annum, including margin. - Interest on the remaining facilities is charged at a floating rate of US LIBOR plus applicable margin.
 The Company has entered into interest rate swap contracts to fix its obligations against US LIBOR rate changes.

-The margins vary between 1.45% and 3.40% per annum depending on the type of facility and the interest payment period.
+During the year the margins ranged between 1.45% and 2.80% per annum (2016: ranged between 1.45% and 2.58%) depending on the type of facility and the interest payment period.